superjojo140/ascii-bar/README.md

 ### Template string

 The `templateString` has the greatest influence on the appearance.
 It allows you to define which elements your status bar contains and how they are arranged.
-To use a special `templateStrin`´ use it as a parameter in the constructor:
+To use a special `templateString` use it as a parameter in the constructor:

 ````javascript
     const bar = new AsciiBar('#spinner #percent #bar Overall time: #overall ##blue #message');